 The term structure of interest rates graph can take five shapes:

 We can also call it a Positive Yield curve.
 This curve has a positive slope and depicts securities with longer maturities having more risk exposure.
 Since risk is more, an investor would expect more return (yield), resulting in a curve with a normal positive slope.

-It is also very similar to a normal curve with the only difference being the interest rate rises faster for bonds with longer-maturity in comparison to the ones with short maturity.
+It is also very similar to a normal curve, with the only difference being the interest rate rises faster for bonds with longer maturity in comparison to the ones with a short maturity.

-We can also call it a bell-shape curve.
+We can also call it a bell-shaped curve.
 This type of curve is very rare and indicates a slowdown in the economy.
-It indicates that the yield on the bonds with medium-term maturity is more than the yield from the bonds with long and short terms maturities.
+It indicates that the yield on the bonds with medium-term maturity is more than the yield from those with long and short-term maturities.

 If the shape of the yield curve is flat, it would mean bonds with varying maturities are offering similar returns.

 Term Structure of Interest Rates Theories

 There are a few theories that explain the concept behind the shape of the yield curves:

 This theory assumes that different market participants follow specific maturity segments.
 Or, we can say they try to match the maturities of their different assets and liabilities.
 Any mismatch may lead to a capital loss or an income loss.
 It indicates that the shape of a yield curve reflects the current investment policies or the supply and demand at different maturities.
 If the demand is more and the supply is less, it would result in a rise in the interest rates.

 Pure Expectations Theory